DWalz/sdi-25/docs/exercise08.md

 ssh -Y 157.180.78.16
 ```

-Once logged in, the Firefox browser was started on the remote machine using:
+Once logged in Firefox browser was started on the remote machine using:

 ```
 firefox &